What is it?

 And the name is appropriate, applied to the Spanish brand’s most powerful models for some years and these days regarded as an icon in itself.

 SEAT stokes this status at every opportunity, and it was noticeable that the launch event for the Cupra version of the latest Leon family hatch included significant time pitching the car against a race circuit and boasted the presence of a real-life Cup Racer from SEAT’s European motorsport series.

 The new Leon Cupra is likely to only boost that reputation.
-Starting point is the Leon itself, which greatly impressed with its style and performance when tested by The Car Expert in 2013.
+Starting point is the Leon itself, which has greatly impressed with its style and performance.
 And SEAT ensures that buyers do not have to sacrifice a passion for pace in favour of practicality concerns by offering the Cupra in both three-door SC and five-door variants – in fact the most powerful engine is only available with the five-door.